FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Drying and Storage.en.md

+---
+title: Drying & Storage
+description: Learn how to dry and store camelina seeds to ensure quality and prevent spoilage.
+---
 # Drying & Storage

 Ensure harvested camelina seeds have less than 9% moisture content to avoid spoilage during storage.
 Clean and dry seeds promptly after harvest.